jontturi/stadinyt/jams/README.md

 ### Editing an existing jam

-Feel free to edit any existing jams, fixing any errors or adding themes after they've been announced.
+Feel free to edit any existing jams, and to fix any errors.